Mick Philpott

-Michael S. Philpott (born December 1956) is a British convicted killer who was found guilty in April 2013 of causing the deaths of six of his children by arson.
-Philpott had made several media appearances because of his benefits-funded lifestyle and polyamorous relationships.
+Michael S. Philpott (born December 1956) is a British convicted mass killer who was found guilty in April 2013 of causing the deaths of six of his children by arson.
+Prior to his conviction, Philpott had made several media appearances because of his benefits-funded lifestyle and polygynous relationships.

 Following an eight-week trial, Philpott and his wife Mairead, together with their friend Paul Mosley, were found guilty of the manslaughter of the Philpotts' six children.
 Philpott was given a life sentence with a minimum term of fifteen years' imprisonment.
 Philpott was subsequently sentenced to life imprisonment.
 Psychologist Glenn Wilson described Philpott as clinically a "psychopath" and "exhibitionist" with "antisocial personality disorder."